camagu/jquery-feeds/index.md

 ### Custom callback

-Alternatively, you can pass a function to *entryTemplate*.
+Alternatively, you can pass a function to `entryTemplate`.
 You can use this option to:

-- use different templates based on some arbitrary logic
+- use different templates based on some arbitrary logic,
-- use external template engines (e.g. [handlebars](http://handlebarsjs.com/), [jsrender](https://github.com/BorisMoore/jsrender/), [jqote](http://aefxx.com/))
+- use external template engines (e.g. [handlebars](http://handlebarsjs.com/), [jsrender](https://github.com/BorisMoore/jsrender/), [jqote](http://aefxx.com/)), or
-- define your own presentation logic
+- define your own presentation logic.

 Examples: